The Medium Is the Mirage

 "The spectacle is not a collection of images; it is a social relation mediated by images."

 You do not relate to MissBliss.
-You relate to her staged presentation of success.

 "A simulacrum is a copy with no original."